 Consumer-facing apps and websites gather “click-stream” data from users: individual messages to describe what each user is doing on the site.
 A busy site may generate millions of these messages a day, adding up to hundreds of millions each month.

-When an American operator of live online gaming released a new mobile application and wanted to integrate it with its existing loyalty program, the number of moving parts created a lot of complexity.
+When an American operator of live online sports betting released a new mobile application and wanted to integrate it with its existing loyalty program, the number of moving parts created a lot of complexity.

 The client wanted to leverage its clickstream data as input to the existing loyalty program, and wanted to complete the integration as quickly as possible.
-Developers at the gaming company needed to coordinate the integration on a tight deadline.
+Developers at the sports betting company needed to coordinate the integration on a tight deadline.

 Solution: Fast and Accurate Processing With AWS